-The Pediatric Clinical Trials Office within The Mindich Child Health and Development Institute has emerged as a pivotal resource, addressing the research needs of investigators within the Mount Sinai Health System, particularly in the realm of pediatric clinical trials.
-Its inception in the aftermath of the pandemic surge in Fall 2020 underscores a strategic response to the evolving landscape of health care challenges.
+The Pediatric Clinical Trials Office (PCTO) within The Mindich Child Health and Development Institute has emerged as a pivotal resource, addressing the research needs of investigators within the Mount Sinai Health System, particularly in the realm of pediatric clinical trials.
+Its inception in Fall 2020, the aftermath of the COVID-19 pandemic surge, underscores a strategic response to the evolving landscape of health care challenges.

 Explore the Pediatric Clinical Trials Office

-The Regulatory Compliance team of the PCTO provides regulatory services that include:
+The Regulatory Compliance Team provides regulatory services that include:

 • Final reports